LucaDiFiori/CPP---Module---01/README.md

 - Simplicity: The syntax for references is cleaner and easier to read compared to pointers.
 - Safety: References must be initialized and cannot be reassigned, reducing the risk of null pointer dereferencing.

+### References vs Pointers
+While both references and pointers allow you to refer to other variables, they have key differences:
+- **References:**
+    - Must be initialized when declared.
+    - Cannot be null (no null references).
+    - Cannot be reassigned to refer to a different variable.
+    - Syntax is cleaner and easier to use.
+- **Pointers**
+    - Can be initialized at any time, or left uninitialized.
+    - Can be null.
+    - Can be reassigned to point to different variables.
+    - Allow pointer arithmetic.
+In general, references are preferred when you don't need the flexibility that pointers provide, as they are safer and less  error-prone.

 ***

 ## FILESTREAMS